 Educational institutions | Universities, coding boot camps, research institutions | Accessible tools that are also powerful enough for complex research and development |

-Government and Nonprofits | Government agencies, NGOs, open-source communities | Cost-effective, collaborative tools that deliver impactful results with limited resources |
+Government and nonprofits | Government agencies, NGOs, open-source communities | Cost-effective, collaborative tools that deliver impactful results with limited resources |

-Freelancers and Independent developers | Solo entrepreneurs, freelance developers, hobbyist coders | Versatile and affordable tools that can efficiently handle various projects and client needs |
+Freelancers and independent developers | Solo entrepreneurs, freelance developers, hobbyist coders | Versatile and affordable tools that can efficiently handle various projects and client needs |

-Get your products to market faster with monday dev
+Streamline your software development with monday dev

-Which tool is best in software development?
+Which tool is best for software development?

 What should I look for in a software development tool?